Luxembourg flagTransportation & Infrastructure Guide · Luxembourg

 EU licenses validConversion needed

 EU/EEA licenses valid indefinitely.
-Non-EU licenses valid 12 months; IDP recommended but not required.
-Conversion mandatory after 12 months for residents.
+Non-EU licenses valid for 12 months for residents; IDP recommended but not mandatory for short-term.
+Conversion to Luxembourg license required after residency >12 months, with theory/practical tests for some nationalities.